dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 **How to update Connections**

-As an admin, 🗝️ Admin > `Connections` > Select the desired Connection and click `Manage` > `Edit permissions` > Explore and either select or deselect the data you want to synchronize with Dust.
+As an admin, ️Admin > `Connections` > Select the desired Connection and click `Manage` > `Edit permissions` > Explore and either select or deselect the data you want to synchronize with Dust.

 ### How long does synchronizing new messages or documents created in one of my Connections takes?

 Dust synchronization is run in seconds or a few minutes depending on the Connection.
-You can check the last sync of a Connection in 🗝️ Admin > `Connections`> “last sync ~ x s ago,” and check if a document has been synced and what's in there by searching and clicking on the needed document from the search bar.
+You can check the last sync of a Connection in ️Admin > `Connections`> “last sync ~ x s ago,” and check if a document has been synced and what's in there by searching and clicking on the needed document from the search bar.

 ### How to add data that are not supported as a Connection by Dust

 As a user, you can add your data to a connected platform like Notion or Google Drive.
 Dust will then automatically sync it through @dust, @notion, or @googledrive.

-As an admin or builder go to 🗝️ Admin > `Data Sources` > select the button `Add a new Data Source` > give your data source a name and optionally a description.
-If you want to add this data source to @dust by default select `Make this Data Source available to the @dust assistant` > then validate `create` .
+As an admin or builder go to ️Admin > `Data Sources` > select the button `Add a new Data Source` > give your data source a name and optionally a description.
+Then click on `create` .

 ### **Does Dust use user and company data to train its models?**